jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

       and trying to emerge victorious.

-      If a fight is violent enough, even the winner will take enough damage to feel like they've lost.
+      If a fight is violent enough, even the winner will take so much damage they'll feel like they've lost.

       <div class="cms-embed"